-So, I know it’s been a while since my last post and, maybe its a bit late in the summer season to finally speak on bathing suits but, I think Jesus wants me to share a couple thoughts with you today.
+So, I know it’s been a while since my last post, but bathing suit season is about to begin, and I think Jesus wants me to share a couple thoughts with you today.

 But what I didn’t realize was – it isn’t about modesty, it’s about sacredness.

 In the Catholic Church we veil the tabernacle because it is the most sacred object in the Church.
 It is sacred because it holds the living body of Christ.
 Who was the first Tabernacle?
 Who first held the body of the living Christ within them?
 Mary the Mother of God.
 The first tabernacle was the womb of a woman.It is through the womb of a woman that God came into this world and as a result every womb since then is considered sacred.
 Ladies, do you understand what this means!
 Our wombs, even if you struggle with the cross of infertility, are sacred because they represent the fact that women were chosen to be the vessel through which God Himself entered this world.
 We veil what is sacred.

 Ladies, our bodies are of a higher form than anything else on this planet.
 We are the pinnacle of creation!
 We have the gift to bring life and beauty and empathy and respect and love.
 Our bodies represent beauty, goodness and truth and we must dress it as such.